casperes1996/VPU/docs/ISA.md

 FLAGS meaning:
 -------------------------------------------------------------------------------------------------------------
-BIT NUMBER      NAME                                            DESCRIPTION [0]             COMPARAE                                        Set to 1 as a result of some COMP instructions and can be used for conditional behaviour in JUMPs.
+BIT NUMBER      NAME                                            DESCRIPTION [0]             COMPARE                                         Set to 1 as a result of some COMP instructions and can be used for conditional behaviour in JUMPs.
 [1;63]          RESERVED                                        Currently reserved and meaningless, will potentially add semantics later.

 ### Table of instructions